- Academic Calendar

 The USA PATRIOT Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act) expands federal law enforcement’s ability to find out about telephone and electronic communications and to obtain “tangible things,” such as documents and records.
 Library circulation records, interlibrary loan requests, use of public computers for the Internet, e-mail or chat are records that could be subpoenaed.
 MWCC Library staff has a prescribed response to requests for information about library users.
 To learn more about the PATRIOT Act, visit the American Library Association web page for more information about how the PATRIOT Act affects libraries.

-Service learning is an active learning strategy designed by faculty to contextualize classroom learning while at the same time providing much needed volunteer services to our community partners.
-Service learning differs from general volunteerism because the service experience is closely tied to the learning objectives of the course and because students receive partial course credit for their efforts.
+Service learning is a teaching and learning strategy designed by faculty to contextualize classroom learning, while at the same time providing much needed volunteer services to our community partners.
+Service learning offers students the opportunity to develop and refine 21st century job readiness skills, such as critical and creative thinking; collaboration; communication; interpersonal skills; and it also reinforces the theoretical learning occurring in the classroom in a way that provides “real world” context.
+Service learning differs from general volunteerism, because the service experience is closely tied to the learning objectives of the course and because students receive partial course credit for their efforts.
 Students who complete 20+ hours of service learning are awarded a commemorative pin and students who complete 40+ hours of service learning are awarded a service medallion to wear at graduation.
-Finally, students who perform 100 + hours of service are recognized by as certificate of congratulations from President Asquino.
+Finally, students who perform 100 + hours of service are recognized by a certificate of congratulations from President Vander Hooven.
 Service learning is accrued over the student’s entire course of study at MWCC and is recorded on the student’s transcript.
-For more information, speak to your instructor or visit the MWCC Center for Civic Learning and Community Engagement and click on "Students."
+Service learning is required in some courses, and optional in others; it is entirely up to the individual faculty member as to whether service learning is an option in any given course.
+Service learning must be done as part of a credit-bearing course, completed within the confines of the academic semester and weighed within a student’s grade in some capacity.
+Most courses with service learning are tagged in the registration system as either “SLR”, which is service learning required or “SLO”, which is service learning optional.
+An academic advisor can assist in finding courses with the option that is right for an individual student.
+Once a student has identified and obtained approval for a service opportunity, and has submitted all required documentation, the student is responsible for reporting all hours completed; faculty and advisors are responsible for verifying hours reported by each student.

 Community Service and Volunteerism

-As the catalyst that can spark lifelong commitment to the community service and volunteerism are at the core of the civic engagement movement within the college.
-In collaboration with Student Life and other organizations and groups both on and off campus, a diverse range of service opportunities are offered for community-minded individuals and groups each year.
-The Center assists in connecting interested individuals or groups with nonprofits in the region looking for support or volunteerism.
-What better way to make a difference in people’s lives than to give of your time and talent?
-For more information, visit the MWCC Center for Civic Learning and Community Engagement and click on "Students."
+As the catalyst that can spark lifelong commitment to the community, service and volunteerism are at the core of the civic engagement movement within the college.
+In collaboration with the MWCC Student Life Office and many other community partners, a diverse range of service opportunities are offered for community-minded individuals and groups each year.
+The Brewer Center assists in connecting interested individuals or groups with nonprofits in the region looking for support or volunteerism.
+Projects take place both on and off campus.
+Approved volunteerism will be noted on a student’s academic transcript.
+For more information, visit the student page of the Brewer Center's website.

 Transfer advising is offered for students who want to continue their education beyond MWCC.
-The transfer advisor works with many four-year institutions developing transfer agreements that ease the transition for transferring students.
-MWCC participates in MassTransfer with Massachusetts state universities and the University of Massachusetts campuses.
+The Assistant Director of Articulation and Curriculum Pathways works with many four-year institutions developing transfer agreements that ease the transition for transferring students.
+MWCC participates in MassTransfer programs such as the Commonwealth Commitment and A2B programs with Massachusetts state universities and the University of Massachusetts campuses.
 Additionally, the college has many transfer agreements with private and public colleges established to ensure a smooth transfer process.
 Annually, students transfer to more than 60 different colleges and universities across the United States.
 Learn how you can save time and money by graduating from MWCC.
-Visit the transfer services web page or call 978-630–9109 to schedule an appointment with the transfer advisor.
-The transfer advisor is located in MWCC Advising on the Gardner Campus and is available by appointment in Leominster and Devens campuses.
+Visit the transfer services web page or call 978-630–9109 to schedule an appointment with a transfer advisor.
+Transfer advising is located in the Advising Center on the Gardner campus, but is available by appointment on the Leominster campus.

 3 + 1 Bachelor Degree Completion Program